-Student loans pose a major threat to retirements in the United States.
+Student loans pose a significant threat to retirements in the United States.
 How is a borrower supposed to save for the future when they are still paying for the past?

 The question for student loan borrowers becomes: How do I flip the script?
 How do I get time and interest working for me instead of against me?